-That display case in your sunny living room is slowly destroying your currency collection.
+Probably should have led with this section, honestly: that display case in your sunny living room is slowly destroying your currency collection.
 Ultraviolet light fades inks, weakens paper fibers, and accelerates aging in ways that can’t be reversed.
-Understanding light damage—and the other preservation mistakes collectors make—protects your investment and preserves history.

 How Light Destroys Paper Money